AdamBallinger/MoonyNuts/README.md

-# MoonyNuts
+# PuzzLUA
-Dissertation Prototype - LUA educational game.
+Dissertation - LUA educational puzzle game.

-This is a prototype for my University dissertation which will be a game that teaches LUA scripting to new programmers.
+A maze like puzzle game that aims to teach the basics of scripting languages using LUA.